What to do if you've received bad financial advice

 At Maurice Blackburn we've helped our clients successfully recover millions of dollars from negligent financial advisors, through courts, tribunals and compensation programs.

 Since the devastating effects of the global financial crisis, some large banks who gave many customers poor advice have set up compensation review programs—including the Commonwealth Bank, Macquarie and NAB.
 We understand how these programs work, and we can guide you through every step of the process.

 We believe that despite a string of scandals in the financial services industry, there still remains a profits-before-people culture within the industry.
-That's why we support a Royal Commission to clean up the industry—once and for all.
+That's why we support the Royal Commission to clean up the industry—once and for all.

 Why Maurice Blackburn?